-“Are Bone Conduction Headphones Safe?” discusses the potential risks of using bone conduction headphones, including the risk of hearing damage and the risk of transmitting vibrations to the brain.
+“Are Bone Conduction Headphones Safe?” addresses the risks of bone conduction headphones, including hearing impairment and brain vibrations.

 How do Bone Conduction Headphones Work?

 Bone-conducting headphones transmit sound vibrations through the bones in the skull instead of the air.
 This bypasses the eardrums and sends the sound directly to the inner ear.

 Transducers on the headphones rest on the cheekbones in front of the ears.
 The headphones’ transducers vibrate to convey sound waves to the cochlea, the inner ear’s hearing organ, when music or other audio is played.

 This sound transmission mechanism lets the wearer hear audio without obstructing their ears.
 This is useful when one needs to be aware of their surroundings.

 For example, a runner can listen to music while still being able to hear approaching traffic.
 The hearing aids can also help people who have trouble hearing or have lost their hearing.